-There are three main types of car jack: the trolley jack, bottle jack and scissor jack.
-They all do fundamentally the same thing, but in a slightly different way, and some types are more stable than others (as we explain below).
+There are three main types: the trolley jack, bottle jack and scissor jack.
+They all do the same thing, but in a slightly different way, and some types are more stable than others.

 Watch: three types of car jacks and how to use them